Exotelis/skydivemanifest/api/README.md

 The `APP_URL_FRONTEND` setting is important for redirects (in particular in mails).
 Please add the url to your frontend.
 ___
 The `APP_DELETE_INACTIVE_USERS` setting determines after how many months of inactivity a user will be deleted.
 Only non admin users can be automatically deleted.
-Decisively is the date of the last log in, or the date where the account has been modified last.
+Decisively is the date when the user was updated the last.
 This setting might be important to match different legal specifications, for example how long you are allowed to store personal information of your users or how long you must store invoices.
 However, latter will store the necessary data anyway.
-The default value is 10 years.
+The default value is 3 years.
 ___
 The `APP_DELETE_UNVERIFIED_USERS` setting is pretty similar to the previous.
 It will delete unverified user accounts after the given number in days.
 This guarantees that a user entered a valid email address.
-The default value is 1 week.
+The default value is 10 days.
 ___
 You may want to define a mail for support requests, then just update the `MAIL_SUPPORT_ADDRESS=` setting.
 This email address will be attached to every email that is being sent by your application.